Master of Health Administration

 - Learn from around the world.

 - International students can study from their home countries.
-For in class session you can skype into classes.
+For the in-class session, you can Skype into classes.

 - The MSU Denver MHA is a value leader in Colorado with a high-quality program at a reasonable cost.